adrianmarino/points/README.md

 How we implement this with _points_?
 To complete

-##### Example 3: X company offer buy with points that belong to Y company clients.
+##### Exercise 3: X company offer buy with points that belong to Y company clients.

-This example differs from _Example 1_ in that X company give their clients the opportunity to use points of Y company.
+This example differs from _Exercise 1_ in that X company give their clients the opportunity to use points of Y company.

 How we implement this with _points_?
 To complete